hypothesis/client/docs/publishers/config.rst

      This setting can only be set using :js:func:`window.hypothesisConfig`.

+   .. option:: onHelpRequest

+     ``function``.
+A JavaScript function that will be called when the user clicks the "Help" link in the sidebar.
+No arguments are passed and the return value is unused.

+     This setting can only be set using :js:func:`window.hypothesisConfig`.

 .. option:: branding

   Branding lets you adjust certain aspects of the sidebar's look and feel to better fit your site's own look.